Post and Core FAQ Guide

 Below are the pros and cons of the post and core programs.

-Cons: Post and core procedures do not reinforce or strengthen teeth.
-In some cases, a post can stress or weaken your teeth over time.
+- Cons: Post and core procedures do not reinforce or strengthen teeth.
+In some cases, a post and core can stress or weaken your teeth over time.

-7. How long is a post and core?
+2. What is a proper length for a post and core?

 It is important to leave at least 4 mm-5 mm of azalea glue at the apex of the root canal, even at the expense of longer posts, because the apical apex glue is anastomosed with the outer surface of the root within 4 mm of the root canal apex.
 If these lateral canals are not blocked by Dolby glue and the cement in which the Dolby glue is placed, the chances of microleakage and microbial penetration are greatly increased, thereby increasing the likelihood of root canal treatment failure.